 At World Vision, we’re called to serve the most vulnerable children and their communities around the world, including right here in the United States.
 And we do it by engaging churches and organizations and providing a way for manufacturers and businesses to share excess resources with people struggling with poverty.
-In 2019, we were able to reach more than 4 million people, including 2.1 million children, through our various U.S. ministries.
+In fiscal year 2023 (October 2022 to September 2023), we were able to reach 3.5 million children and adults through our various U.S. work.

 Here are the top four ways we are tackling poverty in the United States.